solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 If a password was provided to the wallet, the script will prompt for the password before broadcasting the proposal.

 A signer from the multisig address can check whether the calldata proposed on the multisig matches the calldata obtained from the call.
-It is important to note that two new addresses have been added to the Addresses.sol storage.
+It is crucial to note that two new addresses have been added to the Addresses.sol storage.
 These addresses are not included in the JSON file and must be added manually for accuracy.

 The proposal script will deploy the contracts in the deploy() method and will generate action calldata for each individual action along with calldata for the proposal.
 The proposal can be executed manually using the cast send command along with the calldata generated above.